Travel Trust Accounts

 3. The sum is held safely in the account until the time of the customer’s trip

-4. When the holiday has been taken, the money will be paid to the travel agent.
+4. When the holiday has been taken, the money will be paid to the tour operator.
 In the event of any issues, such as a provider going out of business before the holiday, the money is secure and can be returned to the customer.

 Benefits and challenges of a travel trust account